 Last week, however, I had a craving and it just had to be satisfied.
 I was lucky enough that the littlest one was napping so I set the toddler to work rolling out the dough.
 Messy but fun.
 We ended up with some odd looking gnocchi bites but who cares about appearance these days?
 Looking at myself in the mirror after a day of kid wrangling I would have to say definitely not me.

 When we started cooking I realised we only had one potato and no gorgonzola (my two usual must haves for quick and decent gnocchi).
-So we were forced to get creative.
+So we were forced to get creative and thats how we ended up with a gnocchi with browned butter.
 And do you know what?
 I am so glad.
 These little gems turned out great and my little one and her dad ate their kale without any need for coercion (huge plus).
 I have been trying so hard not to go down the ‘veggie smuggling’ path with my kids, but sometimes you just can’t be bothered, and I really didn’t have to say one word with this meal.

 I even got a ‘deee-licious’ (in the voice of daddy pig….Peppa anyone?) from the toddler which was oddly satisfying.
-Especially considering her favourite food at the moment is peanut butter and cream cheese together on toast.
+Especially considering her favourite food at the moment is peanut butter and cream cheese together on toast which is a far cry from Gnocchi with Browned Butter Sauce.
 I think I may need a new chief food tester…..

-These are really filling so they go a long way and you can really make them look fancy if you have some people coming over for dinner.
+Sweet Potato and Kale Gnocchi with Browned Butter Sauce are really filling, so they go a long way and you can really make them look fancy if you have some people coming over for dinner.
 I made a quick garlic and burnt butter sauce to pour over the top and they went from good to amazing!
 Top with some shaved pecorino and fresh chives and you are good to go.

-- 1 lb /450g potatoes I used one desiree and two sweet potatoes
+- 1 lb potatoes I used one desiree and two sweet potatoes

-- 4 oz ½/125g kale weight after any stems have been removed
+- 4 oz kale (weight after any stems have been removed)

 - 1 egg